 If you choose a Bohol tour itinerary, the package will include pick-up and drop-off at your hotel (this is usually for Panglao and Tagbilaran areas).
 And during the day you will stop at the best tourist spots and some tours also include lunch on a river boat.

-The tourist spots and itinerary for one of Bohol’s popular tours looks something like this; hotel pick up; a drive through Bohol’s man made forest and stop for pictures, The Chocolate Hills, Lunch on a river boat and a visit to one of the Tarsier Sanctuaries and a visit to one of Bohol’s historical sites or churches.
+The tourist spots and itinerary for one of Bohol’s popular tours looks something like this; hotel pick up; a visit to Bohol’s historical site and church, Lunch on a river boat, The Chocolate Hills, a drive through Bohol’s man made forest and stop for pictures, and a visit to one of the Tarsier Sanctuaries.

 Other tours worth considering could be a trip to Anda and the Candijay Region, a waterfall itinerary tour, or boat tours to nearby islands.